davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Controller](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Controller.html) - is a @Component stereotype annotation used to mark a class as a source of request method handlers;

-[@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) - combines the @Controller and @ResponseBody annotations, making all class request handler methods assumes @ResponseBody by default;
+[@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) - combines the @Controller and @ResponseBody annotations, making all request handler methods in the annotated class assumes @ResponseBody by default;
 </br></br>